-Because of this belief, District 401 remains committed to providing the necessary resources and support to help students, teachers and parents close the literacy gap for struggling readers.
-All students are immersed in a print-rich environment that exposes them to a variety of texts in a differentiated setting that provides a balanced approached to literacy.
+Because of this belief, District 401 is committed to providing the necessary resources and support to help students, teachers and parents close the literacy gap for struggling readers.

-District 401 provides reading specialists at the Early Childhood Center, Elmwood Elementary School and John Mills Elementary School to help improve reading achievement among students who need extra assistance.
-For information about our 2018-19 reading team, please click here.
+District 401 provides reading specialists at Elmwood Elementary School and John Mills Elementary School to help improve reading achievement among students who need extra assistance.
+For information about our 2020-21 reading team, please click here.

 Reading specialists have the ability to pull out students from their classrooms for more direct and intensive services and/or push in to co-teach.

 The District's Director for Curriculum & Instruction oversees our reading specialists and their respective programs.

 The instructional goals of our reading specialists are aligned with the Common Core English Language Arts Standards.

 The support our specialists provide, however, is secondary to the primary intervention and support system incorporated in the classroom by the general education teacher.